Do you need a dedicated intranet manager?

 - Create and maintain an intranet governance plan, including starters and leavers, content and archiving strategy

-- Develop a training programme to ensure staff are able to fully utilize the digital workplace as a tool to increase productivity
+- Develop a training program to ensure staff are able to fully utilize the digital workplace as a tool to increase productivity

 - Train and support content producers across various departments, assisting with overall content strategy and mentoring where necessary